newrelic/nrjmx/README.md

 ## Installation

+### Via package manager

-Usual package managers could be used for this purpose: yum, apt, zypper.
+Usual package managers could be used for this purpose: *yum, apt, zypper*.

 Ie: `yum install nrjmx`

+### Via tarball

+You can download and decompress the Java executable as well from the [downloads url](http://download.newrelic.com/infrastructure_agent/binaries/linux/noarch/)

 ### nri-jmx relation